6pac/SlickGrid/README.md

 It aims to be a viable alternative master repo, building on the legacy of the [mleibman/SlickGrid](https://github.com/mleibman/SlickGrid) master branch, keeping libraries up to date and applying, safe core patches and enhancements to keep the project up to date.

-The project extends on the original SlickGrid foundation while also including the following changes
+We extemded the project from the original SlickGrid foundation while also including the following changes:
+- added a few more Plugins: RowDetail, CellMenu, ContextMenu, GridMenu, CustomTooltip
 - merged [X-SlickGrid](https://github.com/ddomingues/X-SlickGrid) code into the project which brought Frozen Columns/Rows (aka Pinning)
 - removed jQueryUI requirement in [v3](https://github.com/6pac/SlickGrid/wiki/Major-version-3.0----Removal-of-jQueryUI-requirement-(replaced-by-SortableJS)) (replaced it with [SortableJS](https://sortablejs.github.io/Sortable/))
 - removed jQuery requirement in [v4](https://github.com/6pac/SlickGrid/wiki/Major-version-4.0---Removal-of-jQuery-requirement)